 The station outline is determined by the selection of meteorological sensors and can be differentiated into two types.
 The first type consists of a set of separate sensors complying with the World Meteorological Organization (WMO) requirements (WMO, 2018) that are arranged around the station main box to avoid interferences with each other (Figure 2).
 At the second type of station (Figure 3), a compact weather transmitter is used.
-Figure 4 shows a typical station setup for the first type of station but depending on the local environment, the sensors are arranged differently at other stations.
+Figure 4 shows a typical station outline for station type one but depending on the local environment, the sensors are arranged differently at other stations.

-Figure 4: Typical station outline for station type one with the arrangement of the sensors around the station area to avoid interferences or shadowing with other technical equipment
+Figure 4: Typical station outline for station type one with the arrangement of sensors around the station area to avoid interferences or shadowing with other technical equipment